-Tell them to support codifying reproductive rights by passing the Women's Health Protection Action, passed by the U.S. House of Representatives in September of 2021.
+Tell them to support codifying reproductive rights by passing the Women's Health Protection Act, passed by the U.S. House of Representatives in September 2021.

-- o Tweet your support for the protection of reproductive rights. - o Donate to our fight to protect reproductive rights.
+- Tweet your support for the protection of reproductive rights. - o Donate to our fight to protect reproductive rights.